• Skip to primary navigation

 When it comes to choosing a diaper, it’s important to choose the very best brand for your baby.
 This will entail some trial-and-error as you find a diaper that fits your baby and doesn’t leak.
 But another incredibly important aspect to consider is, What is that diaper made of?

 While many diapers are made at the same manufacturing plants in China or Mexico, not all diapers are created equal.
-Some are incredibly unhealthy, and others are made responsibly with clean materials and ingredients.
+Some are incredibly unhealthy, and others are made more responsibly with natural materials and without harmful or unnecessary ingredients like fragrance.

-While disposable diapers are far from perfect, I am happy to report that there are several safer brands for you to choose from.
-In this article, I’ve compiled a list of safer disposable diapers for babies and outlined what you should look out for when buying non-toxic disposable diapers.
+While disposable diapers are far from perfect, and there isn’t one that is truly “non-toxic”, I am happy to report that there are several likely cleaner brands for you to choose from.
+In this article, I’ve compiled a list of what I consider the best disposable diapers for babies and outlined what you should avoid when buying disposable diapers.

 Disposable diapers are pretty complex in their design.
 They require multiple layers and materials to absorb liquids and keep your baby comfortable between diaper changes.
 Diapers can be made from various materials, many synthetic, each chosen for specific properties like absorbency, comfort, and durability.